tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 A 'filler Goal' of 'Project X 17 hours' is required next to the planning subGoal.

 ### 1)
-Extract any budgets - and register which Goals need to respect which budgets.
+Extract any budgets - and register which Goals need to respect which budgets for which time periods.
 A budget can be specified 'on' the Goal itself, or on any of the parents/ancestors in the DAG.
 A single Goal can have multiple budgets.
 A budget can impact multiple Goals.